 Cloverbud projects should be in place in the 4-H Center between 4-8:00 p.m.
-Sunday, July 18.
+Sunday, July 17.
 Projects will be released between 9:00-10:00 p.m.
-Wednesday, July 21 or Thursday, July 22 between 8-8:30 a.m.
+Wednesday, July 20 or Thursday, July 21 between 8-8:30 a.m.

-Chit Chat with a Cloverbud will take place on Wednesday, July 21 at 10 a.m. in the 4-H Center.
+Chit Chat with a Cloverbud will take place on Wednesday, July 20 at 1 p.m. at the Cook Shack Pavilion.
+Members will need to register via email at a later date if they plan to participating in the Chit Chat opportunity.
+Special awards will be awarded to those members who participate.
 This isn't an actual judging event, but an opportunity for Cloverbuds to experience conference judging to prepare them for their first year in 4-H. Attendance is not mandatory.